craftcms/cms/docs/number-fields.md

 # Number Fields

-{intro} Number fields give you a text input that accepts a numeric value.
+Number fields give you a text input that accepts a numeric value.

 ## Settings